Netcracker/DRNavigator/README.md

 ---------------------------------------------------------------------
 ```

-## State restrictions
+## State Restrictions

 It is possible to mark some DR cluster states as restricted.
-It means, that such state couldn't be the final state for some
+This means that such states cannot be the final state for a
 service after atomic procedures (`active`, `standby`, `disable`, `return`).
-State restrictions are configured in sm-client configuration file in special `restrictions` option:
+State restrictions are configured in the sm-client configuration file in a special `restrictions` option:

 ```yaml
 ---